Monday, May 14, 2012

-Whether you were there or not, and whether we are your photographer on a project or not, if you have any questions or comments about commissioning architectural photography, please feel free to drop us a line anytime.
+Whether we are your photographer or not, if you have any questions or comments about commissioning architectural photography, please feel free to drop us a line anytime.
 We'd be happy to help!

 Kimberly Blom-Roemer